Guissey/markdown-notepad/README.md

 - npm >= 10
 - MySQL server installed and running with:
   - databases *markdown_notepad* and *markdown_notepad_test*
-  - user *webserver* and password *webserver* with rights on the previous databases
+  - user *admin* and password *admin* with rights on the previous databases
+  - These values can be changed by copying *backend/.env* into *backend/.env.local* and editing the variables

 ### Installation